openkruise/kruise-game/docs/en/user_manuals/network.md

   - PayByBandwidth: Fees are charged based on bandwidth usage.
 - Configuration change supported or not: no.

+Description

+- Meaning: The description of EIP resource
+- Configuration change supported or not: no.

 #### Plugin configuration

 None